Formalising and Computing the Fourth Homotopy Group of the $3$-Sphere in Cubical Agda: Introduction

-In addition to this, we have also formalized a new proof by Ljungström~\cite{@Axel-HoTTEST} which completely circumvents Chapters 4--6.
+In addition to this, we have also formalised a new proof by Ljungström~\cite{@Axel-HoTTEST} which completely circumvents Chapters 4--6.
 This major simplification builds on manually calculating the image of the element $\eta : \pi_3(\mathbb{S}^2)$, corresponding to $\beta$ under the isomorphism $\pi_3(\mathbb{S}^2) \cong \ZZ$, by dividing this isomorphism into several maps, tracing $\eta$ in each step.
 In particular, the new proof is completely elementary and does not rely on advanced tools such as cohomology.
-The elements that one obtains while tracing $\eta$ are all new ``Brunerie numbers'' that should normalize to $\pm 2$.
-In fact, one of these normalizes to $-2$ in \CubicalAgda in just under $4$ seconds on a regular laptop at the time of writing.
+The elements that one obtains while tracing $\eta$ are all new ``Brunerie numbers'' that should normalise to $\pm 2$.
+In fact, one of these normalises, in just under $4$ seconds on a regular laptop, to $-2$ in \CubicalAgda at the time of writing.
 So, despite still not being able to compute the original $\beta$, this work can be seen as an alternative solution to Brunerie's conjecture about obtaining a computational proof that $\pi_4(\bS^3) \cong \ZZ/2\ZZ$ which relies on simplifying the Brunerie number until it becomes effectively computable.